 Fully functional prototypes have been finished and were used for fine-tuning of sound and functionality.
 To be honest, they sound superb!

-Eight LED's indicate sampling frequency, bit-resolution, and the emphasis-status of the incoming signal.
+Seven LED's indicate sampling frequency and bit-resolution of the incoming signal.
 Especially with computer audio this is a great help to check the software settings.

 A switch to the right of the LED's allows to change the filter settings of the DAC-chip used.
 One can choose between classic filtering (phase correct, brickwall) and a filter-mode without pre-ringing (with a slightly softer, more analog sound).